Principal Investigator

 Diamond Luong

-Undergraduate Alumni, IB Honors Thesis
+Undergraduate researcher, IB Honors Thesis

 Diamond studied the role of peroxiredoxin 6 (Prdx6) in the response to lipid peroxidation in seal and human placenta cells.
 Diamond first worked as a Research Coordinator at UCSF is now a Medical Student at UC San Diego.